MicrosoftDocs/azure-aks-docs/articles/aks/network-isolated.md

     * [Anonymous pull access][anonymous-pull-access] must be enabled for the ACR.
     * The ACR needs to be of the [Premium SKU service tier][container-registry-skus]

 - (Optional) If you want to use any optional AKS feature or add-on which requires outbound network access, [this document][outbound-rules-control-egress] contains the outbound requirements for each feature.
-Also, this doc enumerates the features or add-ons that support private link and private endpoint based integration for secure connection from within the cluster's virtual network.
-If private link integration is not available for any of these features, then the cluster can be set up with an user-defined routing table and Azure Firewall based on the network rules and application rules required for that feature.
+Also, this doc enumerates the features or add-ons that support private link integration for secure connection from within the cluster's virtual network.
+If private link integration is not available for any of these features, then the cluster can be set up with an [user-defined routing table and an Azure Firewall][aks-firewall] based on the network rules and application rules required for that feature.

 > [!NOTE]
 > The following AKS cluster extensions aren't supported yet on network isolated clusters: